hwustrack/GetUnsplashWallpaperPs/README.md

-Powershell script to retrieve a random image from [Unsplash.com](https://unsplash.com/) using their free public API.
-I use this script to rotate the wallpaper on my laptop.
+PowerShell script to retrieve a random image from [Unsplash.com](https://unsplash.com/) using their free public API.
+I use this script to rotate the background on my laptop.